-The 2018 Stock Option and Incentive Plan, or the 2018 Plan was adopted by our board of directors in April 2018, and we expect our stockholders will approve the 2018 Plan prior to the completion of this offering.
+The 2018 Stock Option and Incentive Plan, or the 2018 Plan, was adopted by our board of directors in April 2018, and we expect our stockholders will approve the 2018 Plan prior to the completion of this offering.
 Our 2018 Plan will be effective on the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part and is not expected to be utilized until after the completion of this offering.
 Our 2018 Plan will provide for the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees and any of our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants, and our parent and subsidiary corporations' employees and consultants.

-We have initially reserved 1,765,162 shares of our common stock plus the shares of common stock remaining available for issuance under our 2016 Plan as of the business day immediately prior to the effective date of the registration statement of which this prospectus forms a part, or the Initial Limit, for the issuance of awards under the 2018 Plan.
+We have initially reserved shares of our common stock, or the Initial Limit, for the issuance of awards under the 2018 Plan.
 The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.